 Strong liquidity position

-On a net debt-to-EBITDA (earnings before interest, tax, depreciation, and amortization) basis, Eldorado is less leveraged than its peers Agnico Eagle Mines (AEM), Yamana Gold (AUY), Barrick Gold (ABX), and New Gold (NGD).
+IAMGOLD is in a strong position as far as its balance sheet is concerned.
+On a net debt-to-EBITDA (earnings before interest, tax, depreciation, and amortization) basis, IAMGOLD is less leveraged than its peers Agnico Eagle Mines (AEM), Yamana Gold (AUY), and New Gold (NGD).